Reality of trekking and expedition in Nepal

 Why is the Hillary Step so dangerous?

 The Hillary Step has 12 meters of distance before reaching the summit of Everest.
 However, the step is dangerous as the climber must follow the narrow path of vertical rock slopes as the last challenging step to reach the top.
 Hillary Step is known as the vicious part of typical Nepali climbing.
 Sometimes, the snowfall collapses the rock with ice and snow on the steps.
 Recently, the permanent rope is there for the climb of Hillary Step.
-As per the report, they said that the Hillary step was gone due to the 2015 earthquake, but, recently there has been the news that Hillary step still exists.
+As per the report, they said that the Hillary step was gone due to the 2015 earthquake, but recently there has been the news that the Hillary step still exists.

-Which is better Annapurna or Everest?
+Which is better, Annapurna or Everest?

 Is Annapurna base camp dangerous?

 The pathway of Annapurna base camp falls among the moderate doubt trek.
 You do not need to be excessively fit to complete the expedition of Annapurna base camp.
 However, you require to have some physical fitness.
-Jogging, swimming, physical exercise is preferable before the trekking.
+Jogging, swimming, and physical exercise are preferable before trekking.
 The trail is full of adventurous sites plus massive interaction of flora and fauna.
 Trekking to Annapurna base camp is not dangerous until you suffer from altitude sickness.
 Yes, for this reason, you must always be careful about altitude sickness and follow acclimatization.
 However, trekking during the monsoon can be dangerous as the steps get watery and wet.